Divisional commissioner

-A Divisional Commissioner, also known as Commissioner of division, is an Indian Administrative Service officer who serves as the administrator of a division of a state in India.
+A Divisional Commissioner, also known as Commissioner of division, is a career civil servant and a member of Indian Administrative Service who serves as the administrator of a division of a state in India.
 The post is referred to as regional commissioner in Karnataka and as revenue divisional commissioner in Odisha.

+The division is constituted to oversee land revenue administration in the districts under its jurisdiction, along with other administrative functions.
+The Divisional Commissioner supervises land revenue administration and also oversees functions such as elections, disaster management, and inter-departmental coordination.

 Office-bearers are generally either of the ranks of secretary to the state government, or principal secretary to state government.